 Spirits were high as we set off from the Premier Inn in Oxford.
 The day had started out chilly, but most of us decided to strip off some layers before the ride started.
 We knew we only had to do 20 miles before the first rest stop, which felt quite short.

-When we got to The Chequers Inn at Fingest we encountered a very angry pub landlord who would not let us eat snacks in the car park.
+When we got to The Chequers Inn at Fingest we encountered a very angry pub landlord.
+He would not let us eat snacks in the car park.
 Whilst I have some sympathy with his point of view, his method of delivering it (when his pub was closed) was not the best.
-I felt really embarrassed as the northerners all pointed it out as another example of how people in the south are less welcoming.
+I felt really embarrassed.
+The northerners all pointed it out as another example of how people in the south are less welcoming.

-We then cycled on for another 20 or so miles until we got to the Black Horse Inn at Slough Corner.
-Some of the other decided to order food from in the pub, but I was happy jus to eat a sandwich and a chocolate biscuit.
+We then cycled on for another 20 miles until we got to the Black Horse Inn at Slough Corner.
+Some of the others decided to order food from in the pub.
+I was happy just to eat a sandwich and a chocolate biscuit.

-Debs and Denise had agreed that they would both do the final 25 mile section into central London, so we arranged to meet up with the lads and do the very last bit together.
-There was a mixture of cycle paths and roads, but in the end, we abandoned the cycle paths as they kep stopping abruptly and were more hassle than helpful.
+Debs and Denise had agreed that they would both do the final 25-mile section into central London.
+We arranged to meet up with the lads and do the very last bit together.
+There was a mixture of cycle paths and roads.
+In the end, we abandoned the cycle paths as they kept stopping abruptly and were more hassle than helpful.

 Eventually, we met up with minibus driver James (on a Boris bike) at Marble Arch.
-We cycled en masse to Buckingham Palace where we posed for photos and were serenaded by tourists singing the Village People hit.
+We cycled en masse to Buckingham Palace.
+There we posed for photos and were serenaded by tourists singing the Village People hit.